caseyross/reactionary/README.md

 # Reactionary

-a human-readable interface to the Weather Underground API
+a human-readable interface to the ~~Weather Underground~~ Open Weather API

 ## Why are there no numbers?
 I though this was a weather app!